garyfleming/feature-toggling-talk/feature-toggles.md

 ---

+# Metathesiophobia

+^ but underpinning this is Metathesiophobia

+---

 # Metathesiophobia: Fear of Change

 ^ TODO evil clown pic?

-^ But underpinning this is also a fear of change.
+^ ... a fear of change.
 To deliver value and gain feedback, we need to release.
 Releasing causes pain.
 We've been hurt enough and don't want hurt again, so we delay it and our feedback along with it.
 So how do we break this cycle?

 ---

 # Deployment Is Not Release

-^ We do it by making deploying software in a continuous and controlled way, such that we can gain feedback without showing everyone.
+^ We do it by making deploying software in a continuous and controlled way such that we can gain feedback without showing everyone, the norm.
 That is, we make it so that Deployment Is Not Release.

 ---